The Souhair Zaki effect

 I was contaminated by its magic - the potion has been boiling, in my blood, ever since.

-If you wish to go deeper into "Musicality in Egyptian Dance",
+• If you want to go deeper into authentic Egyptian Dance, keep reading👇👇👇

 I